Obtenez 3 mois à 0,99 $/mois

 2 min

-Hey there, welcome to Mindful at Work.
-I'm glad you're here today, taking this moment for yourself in what I know can feel like an increasingly fragmented workday.
-Today, I want to talk about something we're all wrestling with: maintaining focus when distractions seem to be everywhere.
+Hi there, and welcome to Mindful at Work.
+I'm so glad you're here today, taking this moment just for yourself in what I know can feel like an overwhelming professional landscape.

-Thank you for showing up for yourself today.
-If this practice resonated with you, please subscribe and share Mindful at Work with someone who might need it.
-Until next time, breathe easy.
+Thank you for practicing with me today.
+If this resonated with you, please subscribe and share Mindful at Work with someone who might need these tools.
+Until next time, breathe, anchor, and trust in your capacity to focus.

 Voir plus Voir moins